Durable, tough, and long-lasting tumbling media with no abrasive

 Therefore, we get a mirror-like finishing surface on hardened metal surfaces.

-Isotropic finishing media used widely for critical components superfinishing, for example, transmission parts, gear, bearing, aerospace turbine blade, medical implant, crankshaft as well as racing parts.
+Isotropic finishing media is used widely for critical components superfinishing, for example, transmission parts, gear, bearing, aerospace turbine blade, medical implant, crankshaft as well as racing parts.

-Inovatec Isotropic finishing media are available for all sizes and shapes.
+Inovatec isotropic finishing media are available for all sizes and shapes.

 We also make customized size and shape to meet your industrial requirement.